Hyperbolicity of the complex of free factors: Loops with long illegal segments

 \begin{prop}[surviving illegal turns] Let $z$ be a simple class and $\bG_t$, $t\in [0,L],$ a folding path in $\X$ parametrized by arclength.
 Assume that $M=2\hm+1$ consecutive illegal turns of $z|\bG_0$ survive to $\bG_L$ and that the legal segments between them in $z|\bG_L$ have bounded size.
 Then $d_\F(\bG_0,\bG_L)$ is bounded. \end{prop}

-We saw above that two illegal turns in our consecutive collection in $z|\bG_t$ that give the same element of $\mathcal T_t$ also give the same element of $\mathcal T_{t'}$ for $t'\le t$, i.e.\ we saw $\bar\tau_{t,i}=\bar\tau_{t,j}$ implies $\bar\tau_{t',i}=\bar\tau_{t',j}$.
+We saw above that two illegal turns in our consecutive collection in $z|\bG_t$ that give the same element of $\T_t$ also give the same element of $\T_{t'}$ for $t'\le t$, i.e.\ we saw $\bar\tau_{t,i}=\bar\tau_{t,j}$ implies $\bar\tau_{t',i}=\bar\tau_{t',j}$.
 However, distinct illegal turns might unfold to the same illegal turn, i.e.\ $\bar\tau_{t',i}=\bar\tau_{t',j}$ does not imply $\bar\tau_{t,i}=\bar\tau_{t,j}$.
-So $|\mathcal T_{t'}|\le|\mathcal T_t|$.
-By partitioning $[0,L]$ into a bounded number of subintervals and renaming, we may assume in proving Proposition~\ref{gafa} that $|\mathcal T_t|$ is constant on $[0,L]$.
-Likewise, we may assume that $|\,\mathcal T_t\,/\!\!\sim\!\!|$ is constant (in general $|\,\mathcal T_t\,/\!\!\sim\!\!|$ may decrease under unfolding when a new circle is formed).
-The proof of Proposition~\ref{gafa} breaks into two cases: \begin{enumerate}[(1)] \item Some subgate contains a circle in its Whitehead graph at time $L$. \item There are no circles in Whitehead graphs of subgates at time $L$. \end{enumerate} In Lemma~\ref{l:case 1}, resp.\ Lemma~\ref{l:case 2}, we show that Proposition~\ref{gafa} holds in Case~1, resp.\ Case~2.
+So $|\T_{t'}|\le|\T_t|$.
+By partitioning $[0,L]$ into a bounded number of subintervals and renaming, we may assume in proving Proposition~\ref{gafa} that $|\T_t|$ is constant on $[0,L)$.
+Likewise, we may assume that $|\,\T_t\,/\!\!\sim\!\!|$ is constant (in general $|\,\T_t\,/\!\!\sim\!\!|$ may decrease under unfolding when a new circle is formed).
+The proof of Proposition~\ref{gafa} breaks into two cases: for small $\epsilon>0$, \begin{enumerate}[{Case}~1:] \item $\SW_{L-\epsilon}$ is not a forest; \item $\SW_{L-\epsilon}$ is a forest. \end{enumerate} In Lemma~\ref{l:case 1}, resp.\ Lemma~\ref{l:case 2}, we show that Proposition~\ref{gafa} holds in Case~1, resp.\ Case~2.
 So once we have proved these next two lemmas, we will also have proved Proposition~\ref{gafa}.
+In Lemma~\ref{l:case 1}, we prove a little more.